CustomTypeOne/LoopPatches/README.md

 1. Under the Loop folder icon (left side of Xcode pane)
     * Loop/Managers/DoseMath.swift
-        * line 9, near 392, near 499
+        * line 12, near 395, near 503
     * Loop/Managers/LoopDataManager.swift
-        * near line 1596, near 1639
+        * near line 1599, near 1641
 1. Under the LoopKit folder icon (left side of Xcode pane)
     * LoopKit/InsulinKit/InsulinMath.swift
-        * near line 40 and 85
+        * near line 43 and 93
 1. If you are comfortable with git command line tools and happen to type git status in the Loop folder, you will notice that `Loop.xcodeproj/project.pbxproj` has been modified.
-All the changes have to do with incorporating the Settings.bundle.
+All the changes in that file have to do with incorporating the Settings.bundle.